 The SSC commended the responsiveness of the SOE team, including NEFSC and many partners, to various requests for improvements to the SOE.
 Further refinements to the SOE may be reaching the point of diminishing returns if there is not a commensurate focus on how to actually use the results of the SOE for decision making.
 Toward this end, the SSC was broadly supportive of establishing a working group to identify information and trends in the SOE that can be used in the setting of ABCs.
 The current framework for identifying the appropriate coefficient of variation (CV) of the overfishing limit (OFL) is one option.
 Others may exist but will need to be identified and evaluated.
-Ultimately, the link of SOE to management under MSA.
+Ultimately, the link of SOE to management rests with critiquing indices and linking them to the general objectives of fishery management under MSA.
 An emphasis on the use of the SOE findings for shorter term objectives of fishery management would not detract from the use the report for longer term issues of climate change, regimes shifts, and offshore energy development.